Brick Wall Calculator — ft to bricks, mortar, cost

 Brick Count Formula

-Bricks per ft² = 144 / ((brick_length + mortar_joint) × (brick_height + mortar_joint)).
-For a standard brick with ⅜" joint: 144 / (8.375 × 2.625) ≈ 6.55 bricks/ft² per wythe.
-Double wythe doubles the count; 1.5-wythe multiplies by 1.5.
-Flemish and English bonds include header bricks in the calculation.
+Bricks per ft² = 144 / ((brick_length + joint) × (brick_height + joint)).
+For a standard brick with a ⅜" joint: 144 / (8.375 × 2.625) ≈ 6.55 bricks/ft² per wythe.
+The 1.5-wythe option multiplies by 1.5 and double wythe doubles it; Flemish and English bonds add header courses, so they are clamped to at least one full wythe of brick.
+A 5% allowance suits a plain rectangular wall, 7% is typical, and 10% covers heavy cutting around openings and returns.